A TEE-Based Architecture for Confidential and Dependable Process Attestation in Authorship Verification: Conclusion

 \section{Conclusion}

-We presented the first architecture for continuous process attestation evidence collection inside TEEs, with a CTMC dependability model, a resilient evidence chain protocol, and combined security analysis.
+We presented the first architecture for continuous process attestation evidence collection inside TEEs, with a CTMC dependability model, a resilient evidence chain protocol, and combined security analysis (the latter parameterized by side-channel leakage $\epsilon_{\mathrm{sc}}$, which requires platform-specific empirical validation).
 Evaluation on SGX shows {<}25\% per-checkpoint overhead ({<}0.3\% of each 30\,s interval), {>}99.5\% ECA, and recovery under 200\,ms. By shifting trust from software to hardware isolation, TEE-based process attestation changes the trust model from ``believe the software'' to ``verify the hardware.''

 \interlinepenalty=10000